Arbing – Some Advanced Techniques

 Board price arbing (horses) is completely different from EP (early price) arbing.
 You cannot do this using the arb finder.
 Techniques vary, but speed is of the essence.
 Some people look at the prices using bestbetting and have all their bookies open ready to pounce on one that is slow to cut the odds.
 Others concentrate on one bookie and watch the odds on Betfair, hoping that they can get the bet on before the bookie cuts.
 Many bookies give bigger limits at BP, and most of them (but not all) have the same odds – Stan James and Blues Square/888 are ones that don’t.

-If you are going to arb at BP you need some sort of software (gruss refresher, Betfair watch window or Betfair Trading software) to show you up to date Betfair prices, you need to be able to concentrate and therefore be free of interruptions and distractions, and you need a level temperament to enable you to cut losses quickly and calmly when necessary.
+If you are going to arb at BP you need some sort of software (gruss refresher, Betfair watch window or trading software) to show you up to date Betfair prices, you need to be able to concentrate and therefore be free of interruptions and distractions, and you need a level temperament to enable you to cut losses quickly and calmly when necessary.
 At least 2 screens and access to the racing channels At The Races (sky 413) and RacingUK (sky 432) are extremely helpful.

 Before you even think of attempting BP arbing you should be confident that you can place back and lay bets very quickly.
 There simply is not time to mess about with spreadsheets – you need to have your lay stake imprinted on your mind so that you can submit both bets in seconds.
 Underlaying is pretty much essential to allow you to do this quickly.
 An ability to recognize the signs that a horse is about to shorten helps a lot, as you can load the betslip ready at bookie and Betfair.
 This comes with experience so you need to watch and learn what to look for.